 What Will the Future Bring?

 The future of sports betting is clearly on smartphones.
-These days you can bet on nearly anything that happens in a game.
+These days, you can bet on nearly anything that happens in a game.

 It’s hard to say how much more advanced the industry can get.
 Will we see it in the new Metaverse that everyone is talking about?
 In Augmented Reality?

-Sports Betting Stocks Conclusion
+Final Thoughts on Sports Betting Stocks

 Currently, the industry is dominated by a few companies.
-DraftKings, Penn National Gaming, MGM, and Caesars are just a few of the stocks you can invest in to get exposure.
+DraftKings, Penn National Gaming, MGM, and Caesars are just a few stocks you can invest in to get exposure.
 Legacy casino brands are implementing their own online and mobile sportsbooks.

-At this point, the industry is only going to grow faster, so if you are looking to get exposure to these companies, I suggest acting sooner rather than later.
+At this point, the industry will only grow faster, so if you want to get exposure to these companies, I suggest acting sooner rather than later.
 As with anything, there are downsides to this industry.
-Gambling addiction can ruin lives just like alcohol and other substances.
-If you are someone you know is struggling with this, get them help at the addiction center today.
+Gambling addiction can ruin lives, just like alcohol and other substances.
+If you know someone struggling with this, get them to help at the addiction center today.